mikolasan/mikolasan.github.io/src/markdown/ru/make/hydroponics/sensors/co2.md

 </blockquote>

-### PINOUTS

-- GND - ground
-- VCC - Input power（5V）
-- SDA - I2C data pin
-- SCL - I2C clock pin
-- RST - Reset pin: connect to ground, sensor will automatically reset.
-- WAKE - WAKE pin should connect to ground to communicate with sensor conveniently
-- INT - This is the interrupt output pin that detects when a new reading is ready or the reading becomes too high or too low.

 ### Комменты

 > There was almost 3 days burn-in period before the sensor stopped drifting.
 Now it seems to read the value well, although I have no way of testing its precision.
 It also requires 20 minutes of preheat when cold started and baseline calibration.